testcontainers/testcontainers-node/README.md

 Specifying a pull policy.

-Note that if omitted will use the `DefaultPullPolicy` which will not re-pull the requested image if it has already been pulled, this is usually the preferred option.
+Note that if omitted will use the `DefaultPullPolicy` which will use a locally cached image if one already exists, this is usually the preferred option.
 In cases where there is a local image for a given tag but the remote image with the same tag may have changed (for example when using the `latest` tag), you can tell testcontainers to pull the image again by specifying an `AlwaysPullPolicy`:

 ```javascript
 const { GenericContainer, AlwaysPullPolicy } = require("testcontainers");